 What is Green Screen?

 Green screen is often associated with big blockbuster Hollywood films including many of my favourites such as Marvel Avengers and Harry Potter.
 However, many teachers have been using this engaging and innovative technology in their classrooms, adding a new and exciting dimension to their lessons.
-Green screen (or blue screen which works in the same way as blue and green are regarded as the best colours to use as they are the furthest colours away from human skin tones) allows the editor to remove the green background and replace the backdrop with an image or video of their choice.

 I regularly use apps for teaching and learning.
 Apps that are quick, simple and easy to use but have an impact in the classroom.
 WordFoto does that.
 The app does cost £1.49 but in my opinion it’s a good investment!